waffleSheep/heisenberg/docs/theory/qm.md

 ### Brief Introduction to the Copenhagen Interpretation
-In day-to-day life, we are used to describing position with a definite value.
+In day-to-day life, we are used to describing a position with a definite value.
 If you see a football on the ground, you know the football is there.
 We say that the position of the football is at that point - exactly where we see it.
 And no matter how we kick the ball around, we know it will always have a position - it will always be somewhere we can describe with a real "location".

-The same doesn't apply in quantum mechanics.
+The same doesn't apply to quantum mechanics.
 Under the Copenhagen interpretation, observable quantities like position have no reality until they are measured.

 A state describes the conditions of a system.
 In each of these states, an observable quantity (e.g. position) can take on different values - imagine our ball being in various locations on a field.
 Until a measurement is performed, the system exists as a superposition of these quantum states.

 This means the ball seems to be in multiple places at the same time, which is very unintuitive and suggests we need a different way to think about it.
 Since the ball doesn't always have a definite position where it can be found, we can only describe its location in terms of the probability of finding it in different locations.
 In other words, quantum theory can only provide us with a probability distribution for a measurement's outcome.

-Of course, if you can SEE the ball, you definitely know where it is.
+Of course, if you can SEE the ball, you know where it is.
 We know intuitively that the act of measurement must only give us one definite, actual value.
 How then does quantum mechanics explain this?

-This is known as the measurement problem, and the Copenhagen interpretation explains it as follows: When we perform a measurement on an observable quantity, we are forcing the system into a state where the observable has a single, definite value.
+This is known as the measurement problem, and the Copenhagen interpretation explains it as follows: When we measure an observable quantity, we are forcing the system into a state where the observable has a single, definite value.
 This is known as an eigenstate of that observable.

 <figure markdown>
 ![image](img/collapse.gif){ width="500" }